MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/index.md

 ## Hardware requirements

-We've been working with the manufacturers to help ensure a high-level of performance and protection is met by each sensor and device, based on the following requirements:
+Microsoft collaborates with manufacturers to help ensuring a high-level of performance and protection is met by each sensor and device, based on the following requirements:

-- **False Accept Rate (FAR).** Represents the instance a biometric identification solution verifies an unauthorized person.
-This is normally represented as a ratio of number of instances in a given population size, for example 1 in 100 000.
+- **False Accept Rate (FAR):** represents the instance a biometric identification solution verifies an unauthorized person.
+This is normally represented as a ratio of number of instances in a given population size, for example 1 in 100,000.
 This can also be represented as a percentage of occurrence, for example, 0.001%.
 This measurement is heavily considered the most important with regard to the security of the biometric algorithm
-- **False Reject Rate (FRR).** Represents the instances a biometric identification solution fails to verify an authorized person correctly.
+- **False Reject Rate (FRR):** represents the instances a biometric identification solution fails to verify an authorized person correctly.
 Usually represented as a percentage, the sum of the True Accept Rate and False Reject Rate is 1.
 Can be with or without anti-spoofing or liveness detection

 ### Fingerprint sensor requirements

-To allow fingerprint matching, you must have devices with fingerprint sensors and software.
-Fingerprint sensors, or sensors that use an employee's unique fingerprint as an alternative logon option, can be touch sensors (large area or small area) or swipe sensors.
+To allow fingerprint matching, devices must have fingerprint sensors and software.
+Fingerprint sensors can be touch sensors (large area or small area) or swipe sensors.
 Each type of sensor has its own set of detailed requirements that must be implemented by the manufacturer, but all of the sensors must include anti-spoofing measures.

 Acceptable performance range for small to large size touch sensors: